canonical/sphinx-docs-starter-pack/docs/how-to/enable-google-analytics.rst

 Now that the templates are in place, you need to make Sphinx aware of them in your project's configuration file.

-If you're on version 1.6 of the Starter Pack or higher, these lines will already exist in your configuration file.
-You'll only need to uncomment them in the following steps.
-In lower versions, you'll need to add them.
+If you're on version 1.6 of the Starter Pack or higher, these lines already exist in your configuration file.
+You only need to uncomment them in the following steps.
+In lower versions, you need to add them yourself.

-Add or uncomment the following line in the ``conf.py`` file:
+Add or uncomment the following line:

 .. code-block:: python
+    :caption: conf.py

     templates_path = ["_templates"]